learnitmyway/learnitmyway/content/post/interview-questions.md

 ### Would you like to give us a summary of your career so far?

 From experience, this is often the first question that gets asked in an interview as it is a good opportunity to get warmed up.
-It really helps to read your CV beforehand as it will make it much easier to answer this question.
+It helps to read your CV beforehand as it will make it much easier to answer this question.
 I always regret not doing it.

 ### What is your understanding of what we do at FakeForty2?